Hendrik van der Bijl: Early life and education

-Van der Bijl was born on 23 November 1887 in Pretoria to Pieter Gerhard van der Bijl and Plester Groenewald.
+Van der Bijl was born on 23 November 1887 in Pretoria to Pieter Gerhard van der Bijl and Hester Elizabeth Groenewald.
 He was the fifth of eight children.
 Pieter van der Bijl had been an ox-wagon driver between Cape Town and Kimberley and moved to Pretoria in 1887 where he became a prosperous grain and produce merchant.
 Pieter van der Bijl was acquainted with high-profile politicians such as Louis Botha and Jan Smuts.

 After the ill-fated Jameson Raid (1895) there was increased tension in the Transvaal Republic, of which Pretoria was the capital, and the young Van der Bijl assisted his father in stacking rifles and ammunition collected by the Boer forces in preparation for further British attacks.
 He was thirteen and attending the Staatsch Model School in Pretoria when the second Anglo-Boer War broke out.
 He witnessed the occupation of Pretoria by the British armed forces and he was forced to leave the school as it was converted into a concentration camp.

 In 1902 Pieter van der Bijl moved his family to Gordon's Bay in Cape Town where Hendrik attended a farm school in Sir Lowry's Pass and later Boy's High School in Franschhoek.
 He matriculated in 1904 and went to Victoria College (now Stellenbosch University) where he completed his BA with distinctions in Physics, Mathematics and Chemistry.
 He received the college prize for physics and the Van der Horst Prize for "most deserving student of mathematics and physical science at the College."

 In 1908 Van der Bijl went to Germany where he studied physics.
 He spent one semester at Halle and then moved to Leipzig University where he was supervised by Wiener, des Coudres and Jaffé.

 He studied ions produced by a strong Radium source moving through a dielectric liquid, the results of which verified the equation:

 and its description of the behaviour of such ions.